arrno/benchmark-gliter/README.md

 If we break data into N chunks within this function, we could do N calls to `SetData` concurrently with `InParallel` to further drive down total latency.

 This of course will work until we hit the rate limit of our datastore.
+[A full example of this strategy is documented here.](https://github.com/arrno/gliter/blob/main/cmd/pipeline_fan_out.go)